ttulka/java-samples/ddd-ecommerce-example/README.md

 #### Example of a Service Anatomy

-As a concrete example consider the business capability to find payments in Billing service:
+As a concrete example consider the Business Capability to find payments in Billing service:

 - Application is implemented via Spring Boot Application.
 - `PaymentJdbcConfig` configures the JDBC implementations for the Domain.